dwarvesf/playground/AI/Building LLM system/graphrag.md

 ### Index

 Indexing in GraphRAG is data pipeline and transformation suite that is designed to extract meaningful, structured data from unstructured text using LLMs.
 Following above diagram, Index stage contain 6 main steps:
- - **Compose TextUnits**: TextUnit is a chunk of text that is used used for our graph extraction techniques.
+ - **Compose TextUnits**: TextUnit is a chunk of text that is used for our graph extraction techniques.
 In this step, we will split the raw text into TextUnits.
  - **Graph Extraction**: In this step, we will use LLM to extract entities and relationships from TextUnits.
 ![Graph Extraction](assets/graphrag-graph-extraction.webp)
 Entity will have name, type, description propeties.
 Relationship will have source, target, descrption properties.
 Each entity and relationship will have a short summary description.